Raising Awareness: The Hidden Epidemic of Violence Against Children.

 INTRODUCTION

-Violence against children that includes all forms of violence against the people under 18 years old, whether is perpetrated by parents or other the caregivers, peers, romantic partners, or strangers.
-Globally, it is estimated as that up to 1 billion of children aged 2–17 years of haveing experienced physical, sexual, or emotional violence or neglect in the past year
+Violence against children includes all forms of violence against people under 18 years old, whether perpetrated by parents or other caregivers, peers, romantic partners, or strangers.
+Globally, it is estimated that up to 1 billion children aged 2–17 years have experienced physical, sexual, or emotional violence or neglect in the past year

 TYPES OF VIOLENCE AGAINST CHILDREN